hubplanner/API/README.md

 * [Project Cost Categories](https://github.com/hubplanner/API/blob/master/Sections/project-cost-categories.md)
 * [Custom Fields](https://github.com/hubplanner/API/blob/master/Sections/custom-fields.md)

-You can use the API to integrate Hub Planner with your own third party applications or generally integrate with your existing back-office setup.
+You can use the API to integrate Resource Flow with your own third party applications or generally integrate with your existing back-office setup.

 ## Zapier Integration

 We offer an integration with Zapier.
-Please [Visit Here](https://zapier.com/apps/hub-planner/integrations) to get access and start usign Zaps with HUb Planner.
+Please [Visit Here](https://zapier.com/apps/hub-planner/integrations) to get access and start usign Zaps with Resource Flow.

 ## API Support

 If you have a question about using the API or have noticed an error or omission in the documentation.
 Please feel free to open an [issue](https://github.com/hubplanner/API/issues) on GitHub with your question and we will attend to it.

-If you have any direct implementation issues, please contact the tech team at the following address hello@hubplanner.com and add API as as the Subject.
+If you have any direct implementation issues, please contact the tech team at the following address support@milientsoftware.com and add API as as the Subject.

 ## API Updates and Changes

-We will be managing the API via GitHub, so please watch the Hub Planner API repository to receive email notification of updates to the API documentation.
+We will be managing the API via GitHub, so please watch the Resource Flow API repository to receive email notification of updates to the API documentation.

 ## API Limits